wp-plugins/bpmcontext/readme.txt

 This plugin provides Intranet Lite, the free version of the fully scalable intranet, extranet, workflow service from BPMContext.com.
 User administration and set up is managed within BPMContext.com.

 == Installation ==

+This plugin adds BPMContext intranet into a single page in your WordPress site.
+Create workspaces for sharing department policies, announcements, IT support requests and more.
+To get started: Activate the plugin then go to BPMContext settings page to sign up for your account.

 = From your WordPress dashboard =